-The Search Bar gives users powerful tools to refine results across posts, accounts, and websites.
+The Search Bar gives users tools to refine results across posts, accounts, and websites.
 Each search option targets a specific type of data, allowing you to pinpoint exactly the listings or entities you need to investigate.

 The definitions below explain what each search field does and how it can be used to filter, include, or exclude results with precision: